karpagasathya/employee_management_system/README.md

 ![badge](https://img.shields.io/github/languages/top/karpagasathya/employee_management_system)

 ## Description
-This Application is a content managament system (CMS) application that uses the command line interface (CLI) to navigate through a MySQL database with employee information.

 This Application is a command-line interface (CLI) that allows a user to keep track of employees through a company's database.
 The application uses MySQL to store, create and delete all employee information.
 This application manages a company's employees using node, inquirer, and MySQL.
 An employer will be able to add departments, employees, and roles with their corresponding information using prompts.